Deir ez-Zor Airport

-Deir ez-Zor Airport (مطار دير الزور) is an airport serving Deir ez-Zor, a city in northeastern Syria.
+Deir ez-Zor Airport (مطار دير الزور) is an airport serving Deir ez-Zor, a city in eastern Syria.
+It is located approximately 10 km (6 miles) southeast of the city center, situated along the Euphrates valley on the eastern edge of the Syrian desert.

 History

+Establishment and early years

 Deir ez-Zor Airport was established by the British during World War II as LG-416.

-Before the Syrian Civil War, airlines like Jazeera Airways and Syrian Air flew to destinations such as Damascus, Aleppo, Bahrain and Kuwait.
+Before the Syrian civil war, airlines like Jazeera Airways and Syrian Air flew to destinations such as Damascus, Aleppo, Bahrain and Kuwait.

+Syrian civil war

 On 15 October 2012, heavy artillery and missiles strikes, originating in the airport, hit the city.
 On 24 November 2012, rebels were surrounding the airport.
 During the night of 6 December 2014, ISIL took control over the missile battalion to the northeast of the airport and stormed the airbase itself, but failed to seize it.